fixie-ai/ai-jsx/packages/docs/docs/tutorial/part4.md

 # Tutorial Part 4 - Document Q&A

 One of the most powerful capabilities of Large Language Models is the ability to answer questions about the contents of a set of documents.
-AI.
-JSX provides a powerful component called `<DocsQA>` that can answer a question about a corpus of documents using the LLM.
+AI.JSX provides a powerful component called `<DocsQA>` that can answer a question about a corpus of documents using the LLM.